rafidhoda/reminderstomyself/content/reminders/002-overcommunicate.md

 What’s obvious to you may not be obvious to others, and vice versa.

 Avoid assumptions.
 They are the root of most miscommunication.

-And remember:
-Writing things down > Not writing things down.